Sustainable Travel Practices for Palawan in 2025/26

 6. Use Sustainable Transportation:

 • Choose eco-friendly transportation options, such as electric tricycles or bicycles, to explore local areas.
 Minimize carbon footprint when traveling between destinations.
+On the water use sea kayaks and peddle boats as an enviromentally friendly alternative.

 7. Support Sustainable Seafood Practices: